TritonSE/onboarding/writeup/Introduction.md

 Vitest is modeled after another well-known testing framework called [Jest](https://jestjs.io), following essentially the same patterns.

 We also use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for extra powerful integration with React.
 RTL essentially simulates a browser, including the ability to render React components and trigger user interaction events.

+### TSE Constellation

+[TSE Constellation](https://github.com/TritonSE/TSE-Constellation) is a **TSE-specific design system and library** for TSE projects.
+It's a library of React components for common frontend functionality, including buttons, input fields, popups, accordions, and much more!

+We've been aiming to adopt Constellation into our TSE projects over the past couple years because it helps developers save time by not having to write standard, reusable components that are largely the same in every project.
+Interactive documentation for Constellation with demos and examples can be found on the [Storybook page](https://tritonse.github.io/TSE-Constellation/?path=/docs/welcome--documentation).

+For examples of using Constellation in a real TSE project, see the [example project](https://github.com/TritonSE/Constellation-Example-Project), [TSE website](https://github.com/TritonSE/tritonse.github.io), and [Fulcrum](https://github.com/TritonSE/TSE-Fulcrum).
+Constellation is still a new library and may have some bugs or lack of extensibility, so please message the **#onboarding** Slack channel if you run into issues of have suggestions to improve it!

 ### Git and GitHub